tmpvar/weld/README.md

 ## What is it?

 Weld turns data into markup.
 There's NO sugar required.
 It works in the *browser* and in node.js!
-It's less than 1K compressed.
-It was co-developed with the developer of JSDOM.
+It was co-developed with the developer of JSDOM. *The next version will not require jQuery*.

 ## Motivation

 - Standards compliant.
-No foreign concepts such as <%=foo%> or {foo}.
+No foreign concepts such as <%=foo%> or {{foo}}.
 - Promote portable code/markup by decoupling decision making from presentation.
 - More readable code/markup.
 - Increase maintainability by developers with various skill sets.